berkeley-scf/tutorial-parallelization/parallel-python.md

 # 1 Overview

 Python provides a variety of functionality for parallelization, including threaded operations (in particular for linear algebra), parallel looping and map statements, and parallelization across multiple machines.
-This material focuses on Python's ipyparallel package, with some discussion of a variety of other packages.
+This material focuses on Python's ipyparallel package, with some discussion of Dask and Ray.

 All of the functionality discussed here applies *only* if the iterations/loops of your calculations can be done completely separately and do not depend on one another.
 This scenario is called an *embarrassingly parallel* computation.
 So coding up the evolution of a time series or a Markov chain is not possible using these tools.
 However, bootstrapping, random forests, simulation studies, cross-validation and many other statistical methods can be handled in this way.